 While on that subject, let me explain the common words that appear on cards.
 There are other, set-specific ones, but that might be a you-thing to figure out.

 - Play: This is a mandatory effect that occurs when the card is played.
 Even while its effect is resolving, it’s considered to be “in play”.

 - Next: This effect resolves when you play another card, no matter whose turn it is or where in your tableau the card gets played.

 - Flip: This effect occurs only when this card is flipped face-down by another effect.
 You cannot choose to flip cards unless you’re using an Action of that card or it’s targeted by another card’s effect.

 - Ongoing: This effect is continuously occurring as long as the card is face-up in your tableau.

 - Top: As long as this card is the Top card (the right-most face-up card in your tableau), this effect will continue to occur.
 Note that if you play a card to the right of this and it gets flipped face-down, this card is still the Top card.
 That could be handy.

 - Score: This effect only occurs at the end of the tournament.
 Usually it will affect your RP in some way.

 - Reaction: This card can be activated when another effect is activated.
-If an Action triggers this Reaction, the card with the Action that triggered the Reaction is flipped face-down.
+If an Action sets off this Reaction, the card with the Action that set off the Reaction is flipped face-down.
 We’ve asserted that the Action still happens to everyone else, even if your Reaction negates the Action for you, unless otherwise stated.
 Reactions are the only optional effect I’ve listed.

 - Clash: Some cards allow you to clash with another player or players.
 For this, you reveal the top card of the Store deck and add its Star Rating to your Top card’s Star Rating.
 Every player you’re clashing with in turn order after you does the same.
 The person with the highest total wins.
 There are a few caveats: